shvam0000/Converter/README.md

 # Converter
-A basic converter for weigth, temperature, time and currency
+A basic converter for weigth, temperature, time and currency.

+Use this site to convert the value you want according to your need!